Discmans, Radio song requests and long phone calls.

 Anyway talking about living in the past, what can be more teenage - angsty than passively whine about life from a blog.

-Thursday, September 18, 2014, 1:38 AM | comment | 0 comments
+Thursday, September 18, 2014, 1:38 AM |

 Date

+I have just read perks of a wallflower and the whole thing just weighed me down with melancholic sadness.
+In a way i think I'm overreacting to this is due to me constantly wanting to live in the past and regretting mistakes I did and choices I made.
 It also made me realize that even though it will be very unlikely, especially at my age and the age of any potential girl I would like to date, that I would like to date like we were 15 again; hanging out at void decks and playgrounds in the middle on the night just to talk, spend time on the phone with each other and not having to say anything, just enjoying each other's company over the line, walking around shopping centres aimlessly window shopping...
+I'm in a really weird mood now...

 There are days when you feel like you can't crawl out of bed because you can't bear to face your responsibilities.
 Today is one of them, where I just want to crawl under my blanket and hope the day would just pass me by without any claim on me.